Monica Trapaga

 Monica Maria Trapaga (born 1965) is an Australian television presenter, jazz singer, and writer.

 Trapaga started her career in children's entertainment as a presenter on Play School, from 1990 to 1998; and had provided the vocals to the theme of Bananas in Pyjamas from 1992.

 Trapaga joined lifestyle program Better Homes and Gardens in 1997 presenting decoration-related segments until 2003.

 Whilst Trapaga had been on Play School, she started recording children's music albums as well as jazz ones.
 She was a member of various groups: Pardon Me Boys, Monica and the Moochers, and Monica Trapaga and the Bachelor Pad.
 Since the early 2000s, she has owned stores in Summer Hill and Newtown.

 Early life

-Trapaga was born in 1965 and grew up in Wahroonga, New South Wales, as the youngest child of Spanish American mother Margot Trapaga (born 1935, nee Esteban) and Spanish Chinese father, Nestor Juan Trápaga,.
+Trapaga was born in 1965 and grew up in Wahroonga, New South Wales, as the youngest child of Spanish American mother Margot Trapaga (born 1935, née Esteban) and Spanish Chinese father, Nestor Juan Trápaga.

 Her older siblings were all born in Manila, Philippines: Juan Ignacio, the eldest later became known professionally as Ignatius Jones, and became an events director, journalist, actor and shock rocker.
 Luis Miguel and Rocio Maria Trápaga – the family had relocated to Sydney by March 1963.
 In November 1991 she described her "fairly crazy Latin family.
 I grew up surrounded by music – everything from jazz and Latin to opera and classical music.
 My father had an interest in jazz, particularly Afro-Cuban jazz."